Dana-Farber Cancer Institute

 Located in Boston, Dana Farber Cancer Institute brings together world renowned clinicians, innovative researchers and dedicated professionals, allies in the common mission of conquering cancer, HIV/AIDS and related diseases.
 Combining extremely talented people with the best technologies in a genuinely positive environment, we provide compassionate and comprehensive care to patients of all ages; we conduct research that advances treatment; we educate tomorrow’s physician/researchers; we reach out to underserved members of our community; and we work with amazing partners, including other Harvard Medical School-affiliated hospitals.

-The Division of Hematologic Malignancies is accepting applications for the position of Clinical Research Coordinator to work within the Lymphoma Program.
-This position will work within the clinical research program and supports the research team in the overall conduct of clinical trials using Good Clinical Practice under the auspices of the Principal Investigator.
+This position will work within the Sarcoma and Bone Oncology clinical research program and supports the research team in the overall conduct of clinical trials using Good Clinical Practice under the auspices of the Principal Investigator.
 The CRC will be responsible for the primary data collection and management of patient clinical information as it pertains to participation in clinical trials.
 Ensures timely collection of protocol related samples including shipment to outside entities as required.
 Maintains regulatory binders and ensures study compliance with all state, federal, and IRB requirements.
 May be responsible for IRB protocol submissions (amendments, continuing reviews, and minimal risk protocols).
 This individual may also screen patients for protocol eligibility, obtain informed consent, and register study participants with the Quality Assurance Office for Clinical Trials (QACT).

 PRIMARY DUTIES AND RESPONSIBILITIES: